Windows 11 installation: Everything you need to know

 Windows 11 OOBE

-Usually, this is the best option to install a new version of Windows because it minimizes the chances of issues during and after the installation.
+Usually, this is the best option for installing a new version of Windows because it minimizes the chances of issues during and after the installation.
 Also, it can help to fix existing problems with the current setup, such as performance issues, problems shutting down, booting up, etc.

-You can mount the ISO file to File Explorer, launch the Windows 11 installation, and choose the keep nothing option to perform a clean installation.
+You can mount the ISO file to File Explorer, launch the installation setup, and choose the keep nothing option to perform a clean installation.

 The cloud option comes in handy if one or more installation files in the local image are damaged, or the computer uses a custom image from the manufacturer, and you want a clean installation without custom settings and pre-installed applications.